Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/getting-started/convert-place.md

-This feature is not yet available.
+The place conversion wizard is not yet available.